NathanWalker/nativescript-angular-web-components/README.md

 ## What's next

-* Build out remaning NativeScript components as web components.
+* Build out remaining NativeScript components as web components.
 [See Issues](https://github.com/NathanWalker/nativescript-angular-web-components/issues).
 * Ability to render the inverse direction: Statically generate NativeScript view templates from HTML web templates to quickly bring a web app into the NativeScript world.

 ## Background